 4. Be realistic about holiday banter

-Be realistic and accept that employees are always going to want to chat with one another about holiday-related activities, expectations, and so on.
+Be realistic and accept that employees might be a little chattier this time of year.
 You can join in too, even if you’re the boss.
 Just make sure there’s a balance between the time spent talking about Aunt Jane’s ugly sweater collection and the client’s portfolio.

 5. Have team meetings to discuss external and internal deliverables

-No one loves to have meetings ad nauseam, but at holiday times, those meetings can help everyone stay on the same page.
+No one loves to have meetings ad nauseam, but during the holidays, those meetings can help everyone stay on the same page.
 For instance, a standing Monday morning meeting can set up the week for efficiency, rather than leaving output levels to chance.
 Don’t let it go on too long, and remember to document what was said (and share with your team) so that everyone is on the same page.

 You don’t have to micromanage; simply make everyone aware that you’re serious about keeping the workflow going.
 If employees begin to slack off on their work, you’ll know immediately and can intervene before disaster occurs.